 - Upgrade to a Business or Enterprise plan to upload a Custom SSL certificate.

 Universal SSL uses Server Name Indication (SNI) certificates with Elliptic Curve Digital Signature Algorithm (ECDSA).
+It is possible for Cloudflare Support to enable non-SNI support for domains on Pro, Business, or Enterprise plans for Universal, Dedicated, Custom, or Custom Hostname certificates.
 SNI and ECDSA certificates work with the following modern browsers:

 Desktop Browsers installed on Windows Vista or OS X 10.6 or later: